CQCL/pytket-docs/manual/manual_compiler.rst

 .. `Backend.default_compilation_pass` gives a recommended compiler pass to solve the backend's constraints with little or light optimisation

 Also in this category of pre-defined sequences, we have the :py:meth:`Backend.default_compilation_pass()` which is run by :py:meth:`Backend.get_compiled_circuit`.
-These give a recommended compiler pass to solve the :py:class:`Backend` 's constraints with a choice of optimisation levels.
+These give a recommended compiler pass to solve the :py:class:`Backend` s constraints with a choice of optimisation levels.

 ==================  ========================================================================================================
 Optimisation level  Description